Cuprate/cuprate/.github/ISSUE_TEMPLATE/bug.md

 ---

 <!--

+Notes:
+- All these fields are optional, add as much or as little info as you like
-Note: Please search to see if an issue already exists for the bug you encountered.
+- Please search to see if an issue already exists for the bug you encountered

 -->

 ## Environment